BruceEckel/BruceEckel-hugo/content/post/The-Problem-with-Gradle.md

 Groovy syntax is reminiscent of Java, but it's a different language and you need to learn a new set of rules and tricks.
 The fact that Groovy has access to existing Java libraries is primarily a benefit to the Gradle developers.

-You'll need to grasp a significant portion of the Groovy language in order to create useful Gradle build files.
-I found it nearly impossible to understand what was happening before I took a deep enough dive into Groovy.

 ## 3. Gradle Uses a *Domain-Specific Language*